Getting Started

 # Typography

-All heading and text elements styled automatically with mathematical type scale.
+Every heading and text element styled automatically, on a fluid type scale.

 # Heading Hierarchy